-That is why I will support all efforts to protect LGBTQ+ individuals from discrimination in employment, credit, education, and housing, and build up the LGBTQ+ community, to prohibit discrimination on the basis of gender identity and sexual orientation.
+That is why Representative Huynh supports all efforts to protect LGBTQ+ individuals from discrimination in employment, credit, education, and housing, and build up the LGBTQ+ community, to prohibit discrimination on the basis of gender identity and sexual orientation.
 When we look at other states around us, we see laws in process or passed to remove the rights of transgender youth to gender-affirming care or label it as child abuse.
 There are also states that are considering removing the right to healthcare for any trans person.
 It is critical that we make Illinois a sanctuary state for those seeking refuge from other states’ anti-trans laws.
-In the State House, I will:
+In the State House, Representative Huynh has:

-- Support taking away overly restrictive ID change laws in Illinois, so that individuals are acknowledged by our government and are able to live authentically;
+- Supported taking away overly restrictive ID change laws in Illinois, so that individuals are acknowledged by our government and are able to live authentically;

-- Build laws to ensure that gender-affirming care is available to everyone in Illinois;
+- Built laws to ensure that gender-affirming care is available to everyone in Illinois;

-- Work with state and local partners and stakeholders to ensure effective implementation of laws and policies that allow transgender people to experience dignity and safety in their everday lives.
+- Worked with state and local partners and stakeholders to ensure effective implementation of laws and policies that allow transgender people to experience dignity and safety in their everyday lives.

-- Push for a faster rollout of the state’s third gender option on driver licenses and identification cards;
+- Advocated for a faster rollout of the state’s third gender option on driver licenses and identification cards;

-- Seek further funding for mental healthcare services to address higher rates of anxiety, depression, and suicidiality in transgender youth; and
+- Allocated further funding for mental healthcare services to address higher rates of anxiety, depression, and suicides in transgender youth; and

-- Fight to increase resources available for community groups and organizations that work with and for transgender people and transgender youth that don’t have supportive families.
+- Fought to increase resources available for community groups and organizations that work with and for transgender people and transgender youth that don’t have supportive families

 No senior should have to choose between paying for their prescription drugs over their rent.
-I will fight for legislation to support our seniors by:
+Representative Huynh has fought tirelessly for legislation to support our seniors by:

 - Updating our senior care facilities like nursing homes and assisted living facilities to meet the needs of our growing senior population;

-- Reduce backlog of low-income seniors and Illinoisans with disabilities who are unable to receive in-home services by investing in our caregiver workforce with increased pay and benefits; and
+- Reduced backlog of low-income seniors and Illinoisans with disabilities who are unable to receive in-home services by investing in our caregiver workforce with increased pay and benefits; and

 Healthcare is a human right.
 I have seen relatives struggle to afford healthcare and friends set up fundraising pages to cover medical expenses after a tragic accident to cover surgeries.
 No patient should get sicker because they can’t afford to go to the hospital or go into debt to pay their hospital bills.
 No doctor should have to haggle with an insurance adjuster about the costs of life-saving drugs for a patient.
 No parent should have to choose between paying for their child’s medical costs over their rent.

 We need climate justice, not just climate action.
-We need a long-term plan to invest, innovate, and get serious about solutions.
-I support a Green New Deal approach for Illinois to solving the climate crisis, where we take the national lead in green technology and infrastructure.
+Illinois must take the national lead in green technology and infrastructure.
 We must invest now in the transition away from our fossil fuels and put an immediate freeze on permit approvals on fossil fuel projects.

 As we invest in a new future, we must recognize the systemic harm that toxic materials, waste dumping, and fossil fuels have had on low-income communities of color.
 Neighborhoods and communities who suffered from toxic air quality and other environmental contaminations from dirty fuel sources should be first in line to receive the benefits of our green revolution.

 Building a green economy in Illinois would create new jobs and new opportunities for sustainable prosperity.
-I will work to bring new jobs and industries to the 13th district and create programs to provide job training for at-risk communities in green technology to create more employment opportunities.
-The climate problem is both global and local – we must do our part here in the 13th district to ensure a clean and safe environment for our kids, our grandkids, and their grandkids.
+State Representative Huynh has worked to bring new jobs and industries to the 13th district and create programs to provide job training for at-risk communities in green technology to create more employment opportunities.

 Public Safety & Gun Violence Prevention